andrewerb/andrewerb.com-v2/README.md

 - Slight and tedious shifts in color that nobody but Andrew will even care about.
 - New fonts?
 Probably?
 Maybe?
 - SSL encryption (which is not on a code level).
+- Use of frontend precompiled build tools.
+- Testing.

 Expect much of this site to look the same.
 Just better and cleaner code for me to maintain, with slightly updated frontend tools.